-Once the clock is dismantled, place the gears and metal plates in the ultrasonic cleaner and set it going.
-(Just kidding - I don't have one either!
-Lucky you if you have access to one.)
+Once the clock is dismantled, place the gears and metal plates in the ultrasonic cleaner and set it going...if one is available.

-FIGURE 3.9b: Special tool SR/D 169 for removing setting gear from centre spindle assembly when fitted (bottom time set clocks).
+FIGURE 5.11b: Special tool SR/D 169 for removing setting gear from centre spindle assembly when fitted (bottom time set clocks).

 Failing that, the clock will need to be cleaned the old fashioned way.
-Place the parts in a metal container and cover with solvent - acetone, white spirit, methylated spirit or isopropyl alcohol.
+Place the metal parts in a metal container and cover with solvent - acetone, white spirit, methylated spirit or isopropyl alcohol.
 Leave to soak for an hour or two then use a small stiff brush.